Volleyball Coaching Styles

 decision to be made is exposed to the full group to analyze and identify the best decision for

-the team.
 The cooperative will explain the general planning for the season, establishing goals and

 evaluate together with the group the realistic options and expectations.